eagle-io/docs/source/intro/overview/index.rst

 |

 .. note::
-	Context menus display only the items relevant to the associated Node or content the menu was displayed for.
+	Context menus display only the items relevant to the associated Node or content the menu is displayed for.
 Context menu items are also dependant on User permissions.
 If there are no available options then no context menu will be displayed.

 Click, Touch, Tap, What?